Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 [Advanced Solutions Lab (For Teams!)](https://cloud.google.com/asl)<br>
 The Advanced Solutions Lab is an immersive training program that provides a unique opportunity for technical teams to learn from Google's machine learning experts in a dedicated, collaborative space on Google Campus.

+### Looker Partner Connectors

+#### Notable Partner Connectors
+Not all data sources are hosted on Google tools or within the Google Marketing Platform.
+To bridge this gap, several partner connectors can be used to connect to other data sources.
+Here are four notable partner connectors:

+#### Supermetrics
+Connects to over 70 different marketing analytics tools and data sets.
+Most of its connectors are live connections, although some use snapshot data.
+Supermetrics can work around Universal GA sampling and provide fields not available in Google's built-in connector.
+It can also perform data transformations, join data, and aggregate data from multiple accounts at once.
+Data can be sent to Looker Studio, Google Sheets, or BigQuery.

+#### Power My Analytics (PMA)
+Offers 40+ connections, with connectors using a data warehouse approach.
+This makes loading data quicker and faster compared to live connections.
+PMA can send data to Looker Studio, Google Sheets, and BigQuery as well.

+#### Funnel.io
+A warehouse-based connector with many data sources available.
+It includes built-in data transformation features, allowing you to perform resource-intensive transformations before connecting to Looker Studio.
+Funnel.io supports additional destinations like BigQuery, Snowflake, and Tableau.

+#### Dataddo
+A newer player in the market with 90+ connectors.
+It can be a live connection or use a snapshot feature for warehouse connections.
+Dataddo includes built-in drag-and-drop data transformation features and supports various data destinations, including Looker Studio, Redshift, Power BI, and Tableau.

 ## Google Code Samples

 ### [Detect sentiment](https://cloud.google.com/natural-language/docs/samples/language-quickstart?hl=en)